EVERYTHING YOU NEED TO KNOW ABOUT THE COST OF COMPLETE PAINT JOBS

 It goes without saying that these are general prices, and each car will have specific needs that can affect the cost of the paint job.
 Things like rust repair, truck bed liners, undercoating, custom modifications to trim, or graphics can add to the price of the job.

-You can also get fancy with the addition of expensive pearl layers that give the car more sparkle, and even give a color-changing effect.
+You can get fancy with the addition of mica pearls, metal flakes, and even color-changing effects.
 The sky is the limit on how far you can get into a job.
-Those who love their cars have been known to drop $15,000 to $20,000 on the paint job in a heartbeat!
+Custom painted graphics is even a possibility.
+Those who love their cars have been known to drop $15,000 to $20,000 on their paint job in a heartbeat!

 If you're serious about painting your car, whether it be a budget paint job or a concourse restoration project, get in touch with me via email at carlton.flowers@gmail.com and send pictures of your car.
 We’ll get the ball rolling and make a rough estimate, then set up a meeting time to have a firsthand look at your project!